kiranshila/Marconi.jl/README.md

 with more advanced non-linear network analysis coming in the future.
 ### File IO
-Marconi.jl supports reading and writing standard Touchstone files with most of Touchstone spec implemented including N ports, non standard port impedances, and S, Y, Z, H, and G parameter reading.
+Marconi.jl supports reading and writing standard Touchstone files with most of Touchstone spec implemented including n-ports, non standard port impedances, and S, Y, Z, H, and G parameter reading.

 Marconi.jl currently does not support noise parameters nor per-port impedance.